jack-and-rozz/vocabulary_adaptation/README.md

 # Vocabulary Adaptation for Domain Adaptation in Neural Machine Translation

 ## Download tools
+As for requirements for using fairseq, please refer to https://github.com/pytorch/fairseq.
 ```
 pip install -r requirements.txt
 cd tools